britram/rains-prototype/draft-trammell-rains-protocol.md

 it receives to determine whether it replaces any information presently in its cache.
 If so, it discards the old information, and caches the new section.

-# Pending Edits

-- Remove the ability to have incomplete shards - they're not very useful, and having shards always be lexicographically complete simplifies server implementation.
-- For simplifications, change queries to be only for a single type in a single context.
-An all-addresses type metatype might be useful for multistacked hosts.

 # Open Questions and Issues

 - A method for clients to discover local oracles needs to be specified.